IRafique2/LLM-Essentials/docs/Foundations of LLMs.md

 With the limitations of traditional programming, **Artificial Intelligence (AI)** emerged.
 - AI aims to **mimic human brain functionality** to perform intelligent tasks.
 - Computers are programmed to learn, reason, and make decisions.
+**Example:** AI-powered game bots that can play chess or Go, learning strategies beyond hard-coded rules.

 ---